auth0/docs/articles/quickstart/webapp/nodejs/02-user-profile.md

 ## User Profile

-After the users has authenticated, every express request has a `user` object with the entire user profile.
+After the user has authenticated, every express request has a `user` object with the entire user profile.
 By default, it is a minimal profile.
 Add the `profile` scope to the authentication scopes to get additional profile information.

 Add the `openid profile` value to the `scope` parameter in the `/login` route.